 - None: The user has no access to the form and it won't show in their form list.

-- Read: The user can view the form and its results.
+- Read: The user can only view the form and its results.

 - Read/Write: The user can view and modify the form and its results.

-Limited users with Read/Write permission on at least one form will have access to files on your account's "Files & Images" page.
+Limited users with Read/Write permission on at least one form can manage files on your account's "Files & Images" page.

 Note: There's not a way to give sub-users permissions for results only.
 To share results only, use Results Reports instead.

-The account owner's user (the username your account was created with) is separate from sub-users.
+The account owner's user (the username the Formsite account was created with) is separate from sub-users.